 A spillage test must always be carried out to check satisfactory clearance of flue products, regardless of the type of flue the appliance is being fitted to.

 For manual control models proceed as follows :-

-2.2.1 Remove the two screws at the bottom of the control panel.
-See figure 3 below
+- 2.2.1 Remove the burner heat shield from the front of the fire box to allow access to the burner.
+See figure 3 below. - Fig. 3